sagemath/trac_to_gh/Issue 3403.md

 # Issue 3403: [with patch; needs review] get doctest coverage for rational up to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3403

 Original creator: was